Salome: Oscar Wilde's play

-Salomé's story was made the subject of a symbolist play by Oscar Wilde that was first banned in London in 1892 while rehearsals were underway, and which subsequently premiered in Paris in 1896, under the French name Salomé.
-In Wilde's play, Salome takes a perverse fancy for John the Baptist, and causes him to be executed when John spurns her affections.
-In the finale, Salome takes up John's severed head and kisses it.
+Salome's story was made the subject of a symbolist play by Oscar Wilde that was first banned in London in 1892 while rehearsals were underway and which subsequently premiered in Paris in 1896 under the French name Salomé.
+In Wilde's play, Salome takes a perverse fancy for Jokanaan (John the Baptist), and causes him to be executed when he spurns her affections.
+In the finale, Salome takes up Jokanaan's severed head and kisses it.

-Because at the time British law forbade the depiction of biblical figures on stage, Wilde wrote the play originally in French, and then produced an English translation (titled Salome).
+At the time, British law forbade the depiction of biblical figures on stage.
+Wilde wrote the play originally in French and then published an English translation by his lover Lord Alfred Douglas (titled Salome).
 To this Granville Bantock composed incidental music, which was premiered at the Court Theatre, London, on 19 April 1918.

 Operas based on Wilde's play

 The Wilde play (in a German translation by Hedwig Lachmann) was edited down to a one-act opera by Richard Strauss.
-The opera Salome, which premiered in Dresden in 1905, is famous for the Dance of the Seven Veils.
-As with the Wilde play, it turns the action to Salome herself, reducing her mother to a bit-player, though the opera is less centered on Herod's motivations than the play.
+The opera, which premiered in Dresden in 1905, is famous for the Dance of the Seven Veils.
+As with the Wilde play, it turns the action to Salome, reducing her mother to a bit-player, though the opera is less centered on Herod's motivations than the play.

 Shortly after the success of Strauss' opera, Antoine Mariotte created another opera based on Wilde's original French script.
 It was premiered on 30 October 1908 at the Grand Théâtre at Lyon.
 This opera was revived only in 2005 at the Montpellier Festival.